evermeer/EVCloudKitDao/README.md

 See TestsViewController.swift for a complete overview of the functionality.
 See the Quick Help info for method descriptions.
 The AppMessage demo will be a complete functional messaging app based on CloudKit.

 The Dao, Data and Reflection classes are complete, the demo is progressing.
+It has support for:
-The news items are fully functional.
+- News items are fully functional.
 Just try adding, deleting and updating newsitems from the CloudKit dashboard.
-The contacts list is functional.
-You can start a chat and send text messages and pictures.
+- A Contacts list based on your contacts that also have installed the app.
+- Chat with someone using text messages, pictures and sending your location

 ## A picture says more than 1000 words
 Here is a screenshot of the included demo app chat functionality.
 It's already functional but there is still some work to do.